Updated: Nov 6, 2008

 Adequate methods for hair removal have long been in demand; long-term hair removal with minimal adverse effects is the ultimate goal.
 Laser hair removal has become well established as an effective form of treatment for unwanted body hair.

-The shaving and hair removal market in the United States increased 8% between 2002 and 2007 and is currently 1.8 billion dollars annually.2 None of the hair removal methods practiced today provides complete or permanent hair removal.
+An estimated 757,808 laser hair removal procedures were performed in the United States in 2020, according to the American Society of Plastic Surgeons, with 84% performed in females.[3]
+None of the hair removal methods practiced today provides complete or permanent hair removal.
 This goal will likely be reached with a more complete understanding of anatomy, physiology, hair growth cycles, and laser-tissue interactions, and as more sophisticated technologies emerge.

 For news, CME, and expert viewpoints on aesthetic procedures, visit Medscape’s Aesthetic Medicine Resource Center.